meg-gutshall/flatiron-curriculum-notes/orms-and-active-record/associations/active-record-associations.md

 - A song will belong to an artist and belong to a genre, which means that in addition to `id` and `name` columns, it will also include `artist_id` and `genre_id` columns.
   - We will give a given song an `artist_id` value of the artist it belongs to.
 The same goes for genre.
-  - These foreign keys, in conjunction with the ActiveRecord association macros, will allow us to write queries to get an artist's songs or genres, a song's artist or genre, adn a genre's songs and artists, entirely through ActiveRecord-provided methods on our class.
+  - These foreign keys, in conjunction with the Active Record association macros, will allow us to write queries to get an artist's songs or genres, a song's artist or genre, adn a genre's songs and artists, entirely through Active Record-provided methods on our class.

 #### The `Artist` Model